arkadi81/react-tutorial/learning_log.md

 note - lodash has a nice sort utility where it takes an array and sorts it by multiple columns and orders, the structure is
 sortColumn: { path, order: "asc" }
 \_.sortBy(originalArray,[paths to sort columns], [orders: asc/dsc])

+responsibility/logic for sorting has been now moved to MoviesTable

+in 21,22, we're refactoring the table header and body to be data agnostic. note, both simple html content and more complicated markup in jsx, gets transpiled to react elements, which are js objects. this allows us to have a single approach to the rendering of both text and more complex markup.

+complex markup can be injected into the content property of our columns array. if the complex markup has parameters, we can set the content property to a function that passes these parameters to the markup